Roman Kirsch: Career

 At the age of 13, Roman set up a business of importing watches from China.
 Later in 2003, at the age of 15, Kirsch founded his first company (a souvenir shop in Hamburg).

-In 2011, Kirsch founded Casacanda; a furniture company that was later acquired by Fab.com in February 2012, making it one of the fastest company exits in tech history for one of the youngest founders.
-He spent a year as the CEO of Fab Europe until end of 2012 where he oversee the company reaching the unicorn status at a USD 1 billion valuation.
+In 2011, Kirsch founded Casacanda, a furniture company that was acquired by Fab.com in February 2012, marking one of the quickest exits in tech history for an e-commerce startup and making Kirsch one of the youngest founders to achieve this milestone.
+He subsequently served as CEO of Fab Europe until the end of 2012, during which he oversaw the company’s expansion and its rise to unicorn status with a valuation of USD 1 billion.
+Fab ultimately failed to sustain its growth and sold its remaining assets in a fire sale reportedly valued at just $15 million by 2015.

+In 2013 Kirsch, alongside Matthias Wilrich and Robin Müller, founded the Berlin fashion startup Lesara with Kirsch as the CEO of the company.
+Despite rapid growth and recognition, such as being named Europe's fastest-growing tech company by The Next Web in 2016 and Germany's fastest-growing tech company by Deloitte in 2017, Lesara faced significant challenges.
+In November 2018, the company filed for insolvency after failing to secure a crucial €10 million bridge financing round.

-In 2012 Kirsch started investing and building multiple companies.
-In 2012 Roman was a founding investor of Amorelie, which became the female-focused lingerie company in Europe.
+Through his venture studio Rapid Pioneers Group, Kirsch has co-founded and invested in over 30 consumer tech and brand ventures across Europe.
+In 2012 Roman became the co-founder and investor of Amorelie, which grew into a leading female lingerie brand in Europe.
 In 2015 media company Pro7Sat1 acquired Amorelie, which is now valued at €100 million.

-In 2013 Kirsch, alongside Matthias Wilrich and Robin Müller, founded the Berlin e-commerce startup Lesara with Kirsch as the CEO of the company.
-The company was awarded as fastest-growing tech company in Europe in 2016 by “The Next Web” and as the fastest growing tech company in Germany in 2017 by Deloitte.

-Through his Rapid Pioneers Group Kirsch has co-founded and invested into several consumer technology and brands with a focus on Europe.

-In 2015 Kirsch became the first investor and advisor in the Instagram-DTC-pioneer Fitvia.
-In June 2019 stock-listed Dermapharm announced the acquisition of 70% of the shares in Fitvia.
-Other consumer brands he has been a founding investor in are K-Beauty brand Yepoda, natural cosmetics brand Happyglam and couponing platform Lumaly.

-The total portfolio of the Rapid Pioneers Group consists of over 25 companies, including green climate tech unicorn Enpal GmbH, Carprice, SevenSenders, Bending Spoons, Hive logistics, everdrop and Wild Cosmetics.
-In 2022 Kirsch was awarded as one of the best 50 seed investors in Europe by Business Insider.

-In 2018, the company Lesara struggled with follow-on financing and had to declare bankruptcy, selling a part of the insolvency mass to Ladenzeile, a subsidiary of Axel Springer SE.
+He was the first investor and advisor in Instagram-native wellness brand Fitvia in 2015, which was 70% acquired by Dermapharm in 2019.
+Other founding investments include K-Beauty brand Yepoda, HR-tech firm Global Talent Co., and coupon platform Lumaly.
+The portfolio also includes green tech unicorn Enpal GmbH, as well as Bending Spoons, LAP Coffee, everdrop, and Wild Cosmetics.

 In April 2021, Kirsch has raised $345m in an IPO on the NASDAQ stock exchange for the investment vehicle Tio Tech.
 Kirsch serves as CEO of Tio Tech.
+In April 2023, Tio Tech announced its shutdown after failing to complete a transaction within an agreed two-year deadline.